 Notification of Acceptance

 The entire Admissions Committee must review each application in full before final decisions are made and it is not generally possible to provide an immediate response to inquiries.
 Usually, admission decisions will be available by the middle of March.

 Interest in the program far exceeds the School’s resources and facilities, so the places are awarded on a competitive basis.
-Architecture reserves the right not to accept applicants for admission even though they may meet the entrance requirements.
+The School reserves the right not to accept applicants for admission even though they may meet the entrance requirements.